eliasaj92/OptimisationSA-LM/README.md

 For Levenberg-Marquardt: lm.m on page 7 of http://people.duke.edu/~hpgavin/ce281/lm.pdf

-For LM Matrix operations, Math.Net.Numerics was used to make things.
+For LM Matrix operations, Math.Net.Numerics was used to make things faster.
 However, it would be interesting to write out Matrix inversion and Multiplications later on.

+Program.cs implements a function, samples it, then adds random noise then uses both schemes to try to find the paramters again.

+Unfortunately results aren't satifactory possibly due to improvements in memory management being needed.

-This code can still be improved.
-However, I am happy to have been able to understand the steps of each algorithm.
+This code can still(and will) be improved.
+However, as of this first publication, I am happy to have been able to understand the steps of each algorithm.